nvu01/Undervalued-Stock-Trade-Tracking/README.md

 - The first account statement (**account_statement/2024-11-14-AccountStatement.csv**) include trades from Oct 1st 2024 to Nov 14th 2024.
 This file was also used to set up the `undervalued_trades.csv` file.
 Data processing was done in `first trades.ipynb`.
 - The second account statement (**account_statement/2025-11-14-AccountStatement.csv**) include all trades from Nov 15th 2024 to Nov 14th 2025.
 This file was processed in `new trades.ipynb`.
 - The first position statement (**position_statement/2025-11-13-PositionStatement.csv**) include the "Undervalued" portfolio's holdings as of Nov 13th 2025.
 This file was also used to set up the `current_pos.csv` file.
 Data processing was done in `current pos.ipynb`.
+- Excel file (**overlapping_stocks.xlsx**) contains a list of trades which are in other portfolios but their tickers are also in the "Undervalued".
+These trades will be filtered out of the undervalued stock trades.
+This file has to be updated before running "etl.py".

 #### ETL Pipeline Functions (etl.py):
-- **get_latest_pos_statement** and **get_latest_new_trades**: Functions that fetch the latest position and account statement CSV files from specified folders.
+- `get_latest_pos_statement` and `get_latest_new_trades`: Functions that fetch the latest position and account statement CSV files from specified folders.
-- **get_current_pos**: This function processes the current position data from the "position_statement" folder, specifically extracting the "Undervalued" group, and saves the relevant positions as current_pos.csv.
+- `get_current_pos`: This function processes the current position data from the "position_statement" folder, specifically extracting the "Undervalued" group, and saves the relevant positions as current_pos.csv.
-- **get_new_trades**: This function processes the latest account statement to extract the "Account Trade History" table, filtering relevant buy and sell trades.
+- `get_new_trades`: This function processes the latest account statement to extract the "Account Trade History" table, filtering relevant buy and sell trades.
-- **main**: The core function that updates the undervalued_trades.csv file with new buy-to-open and sell-to-close trades based on the latest position and trade data.
+- `main`: The core function that updates the undervalued_trades.csv file with new buy-to-open and sell-to-close trades based on the latest position and trade data.

 ## Excel Reporting